Eyewitness account

 From one other account, Premier Nguyen Cao Ky also landed on USS Midway where he reluctantly handed over his handgun (purportedly a personal gift from John Wayne).

 Every hard surface e.g. ship deck had been taken.
-A Huey tried to drop itself vertically into the bucket-opening of then our abandoned barge.
-The attempt to force land caused the chopper to make contact with the steel sandbag wall.
-Embers of fire sparked and loosed blades coming fast at us.
+A Huey vertically touched down onto the bucket-opening of our barge just behind us.
+The force-landing made contact, steel-against-steel, with sandbag walls.
+Embers of fire from the steel sharpening and a loosed blade were coming fast at us.

-Faces fell flat against the wet floor.
-All activities on board froze.
-Except for my medic brother who hitched rides on occasional leaves from Qui Nhon, none of us had ever been near a chopper, much less brushing with its blade.
+Faces flat against wet floor.
+All activities froze.
+Except for my medic brother who hitched rides on occasional leaves from Qui Nhon where he last stationed, none of us had ever been near a chopper, much less brushing with its death-causing blade.

-Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without regard for public safety, the pilot, out of mercy, got a provision of water and an inflated raft to look elsewhere.
+Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without regard for safety, the pilot, out of mercy, got a provision of water and an inflated raft to look elsewhere.
 He might very well be our first Boat People.
+But seven thousand passengers were heli-lifted to offshore ships thanks to Frequent Wind operation.

 Fifth hurdle!